austin-crime/austin-crime/README.md

 - Our initial data set included 500,000 rows and 31 columns.
 - For ease of use and relevancy, we decided to limit our data to crimes reported between the years 2018 and 2021.
 - After removing data outside this time frame, we were left with 401,955 rows.
+- Download the shapefile for boundaries zipcode tabulation areas at this [website](https://data.austintexas.gov/dataset/Boundaries-Zip-Code-Tabulation-Areas-2017/nf4y-c7ue)
+- Merge the dataframes and then create a new csv file.

 </details>